CFMIP/CFMIP.github.io/COSP/quicklooks/quicklooks.md

 <p align="center"><img src="./csat_volume_fraction_ga6.png" width="500"><img src="./csat_volume_fraction_ga6.png" width="500"></p>

-## CloudSat Tropical-averaged Countered Frequency by Altitude Diagram (CFAD)
+## CloudSat Tropical-averaged Contoured Frequency by Altitude Diagram (CFAD)

 Area-weighted average from all tropical points.
 Tropical points are defined as 30S to 30N.
 Note that model plots will have additional reflectivity bins for dBZ smaller than -25.